Sukyo Mahikari: History

+After Kōtama Okada's death in 1974, several followers claimed to be the next spiritual leader, or oshienushi (教え主).
+Sakae Sekiguchi was selected by the leadership of Sekai Mahikari Bunmei Kyodan, but Keishu Okada, the adopted daughter of Kōtama Okada, contested the appointment in an ultimately unsuccessful court case that lasted eight years.
+On June 23, 1978, Keishu Okada announced the establishment of Sukyo Mahikari, while Sekai Mahikari Bunmei Kyodan is now known outside Japan as World Divine Light.

 On October 18, 1984, the Inner Shrine (Okumiya) of the World Shrine (世界総本山奥宮) was inaugurated near the summit of Mount Kurai.
 The World Shrine (Suza) was inaugurated in Takayama City on November 3, 1984.

 In 1998, questions were raised in the European Parliament regarding potential embezzlement of funds from the European Community Humanitarian Aid Office (ECHO) to benefit Sukyo Mahikari.
 ECHO confirmed that EU funds had been granted to restore the gardens of Sukyo Mahikari's EU headquarters, the New Castle of Ansembourg, but denied all other allegations.

 The shrine, Hikaru Shinden (光神殿), is a shrine dedicated to the founder, Sukuinushisama.
 It was inaugurated on June 23, 1992.

 On May 5, 2002, the Sukyo Mahikari Youth Center (眞光青年会館) was inaugurated in Kuguno, Japan.

-On November 3, 2009, the organization officially announced that the third spiritual head of the organization would be Mr. Kōō Okada (岡田光央; born Teshima Tairiku 手島泰六 in 1947).
+On November 3, 2009, the organization officially announced that the third spiritual head of the organization would be Kōō Okada (岡田光央; born Teshima Tairiku 手島泰六 in 1947).